 In short, the ‘traditional’ official wording might just not be right for you.
 Each couple is entirely unique, and your wedding vows should reflect that.
-Also, it feels much more personal.
-Picking the standard wording is like sending a text to your partner saying “Dear Sir/Madam”.

 At the risk of sounding like a maths teacher trying to be cool, there are no rules, yeah?